FinlayMac/Unity-3D-Level-Prototype-Tools/README.md

 When activated, will destroy all GameObjects in the list.
 There is no deactivation.

 ### Text
 When activated, will display text for a duration of time before hiding.
-When deactivated, will immediatly hide the text.
+When deactivated, will immediately hide the text.

 ### Lights
 When activated, will turn on the light.
 When deactivated, will turn off the light.